remotivelabs/remotivelabs-samples/integrations/android-vhal/grpc-service/README.md

 ```
 adb shell /system_ext/bin/grpc-service vhal-robert-beamydemo2-jnjbmq2tja-ez.a.run.app API_KEY
 ```
-Make sure the credetials match, go to the `cloud.remotivelabs.com`, and start the stream, click play.
+Make sure the credentials match, go to the `cloud.remotivelabs.com`, and start the recording, click play.

-För att se resultat i log
+To see output in log
 ```
 adb logcat | grep grpc
 ```